A jewel at the heart of Tucson’s rustic beauty.

 Photo by Kimberly Larson

-“Once they see it, most people planning a wedding in Tucson are eager to reserve it for their special day,” said Kimberly Larson, the chapel rental coordinator. ”They love its beauty, historic charm, and the fact that it can be rented for far less than many other wedding venues in Tucson.”
-Completely restored, the historic Chapel provides seating for 64 guests.
+Once they see it, most people planning a wedding in Tucson are eager to reserve it for their special day.
+They love its beauty, historic charm, native desert setting, and its reasonable price as compared with many other wedding venues in Tucson.
+Completely restored, the historic Chapel provides seating for up to 64 guests and can accommodate up to 75 people (to include wedding party).
 The exposed beam ceiling, rustic details, and charming artwork provide an elegant and authentic setting for virtually any event.

 Unlike the typical wedding location, San Pedro Chapel can be rented for the entire day the ceremony takes place.
-Chapel rental includes tables and chairs, white linens and many decorations stored on site that can be used free of charge.
+Reception rental includes tables and chairs, white linens and many decorations stored on site that can be used free of charge.

 Gallery